Davvos11/midi-macro/README.md

         pass
     m.close()
 ```
 Optionally you can set gui=True if you want to have a window to choose a midi device.
+You do need tkinter for this, on Arch this is available from the `tk` package
 You can also pass a Queue, which will get updated on midi events.

 In the `Functions` class you can add functions to run on midi events, for example: